-La Selva Research Station and Las Cruces Research Station provide undergraduate students with unparalleled access to tropical forest ecosystems, mentoring by experienced tropical ecology researchers, and training in field research methodology.
+La Selva Research Station and Las Cruces Research Station provide undergraduate students with unparalleled access to tropical forest ecosystems, mentoring by experienced tropical researchers, and training in field research methodology.
 Each student will work with an on-station (field) mentor as well as an on-campus (home) mentor from his/her home institution to ensure the integration of the summer research experience into students’ academic careers.

 Curriculum & Schedule

 Students from diverse ethnic and academic backgrounds will complete an independent research project in the field, from the project planning stage through to symposium presentation and potential publication.
 Undergraduates will be selected through a competitive application process for an eight-week research program at La Selva Research Station or Las Cruces Research Station in Costa Rica.
 Students will live immersed in a rich academic community of researchers conducting novel tropical research and will attend workshops on field skills, current research in tropical biology, international research ethics, statistics, and scientific written and oral communication.
-Participants will also be exposed to environmental, social, and cultural issues surrounding the Station.
+Participants will learn about environmental, social, and cultural issues surrounding the Station.

 Prior to arriving in Costa Rica, selected students and their assigned mentors must communicate effectively via email and internet calling platforms to prepare for the program.
 Under the guidance of their mentor, students will write a brief research proposal and prepare an oral presentation before coming to Costa Rica.
 The team will also need to complete all research permit paperwork and arrange for equipment and supplies.

-- Students collect data for their projects.
+Students finish collecting data for their projects.

-- November 15: Student applications open
+March 14: Student applications open

-- January 31: Student application deadline
+March 26: Student application deadline

 *Exact dates, except arrival and departure, subject to change.

 Dr. Ganong is an aquatic ecologist/invertebrate zoologist/tropical biologist with a strong interest in anthropogenic impacts on aquatic systems.
 She earned her Ph.D. from the University of Georgia with dissertation work examining the effects of precipitation regime on stream pH and stream macroinvertebrates at La Selva Research Station.
 She taught at Northern Michigan University as a visiting professor and is currently an assistant professor of biology at Missouri Western State University.
-She has coordinated the summer NSF-OTS La Selva REU program since 2014.

 Housing & Meals

-June through August is the busiest period of the year at OTS research stations, and they are likely to be near capacity during the REU program.
-La Selva and Las Cruces have many researchers, graduate and undergraduate students, coming from all over the world who stay for all or part of the summer to work or study.
-This means you will have the opportunity to get to know many researchers and learn about their work; it also means that living conditions will be somewhat crowded.
 It is very likely that you will be sharing a room with one or more other students in the REU program.
 You will be part of a diverse group of students and researchers, representing many different opinions and lifestyles.
 For this reason, it is important to be tolerant, respectful, honest, cooperative, and, above all, have a good sense of humor!